kayy/AnimatorAccess/README.md

 like in class Animator.

 ### Working with States
 Like with parameters integer member fields are created for holding the name hash of each state.
-For checking the current state of a specific layer a bool method is generated:
+For checking the current state of a specific layer two bool methods are generated:

 	public int stateIdIdle;
+	public bool IsIdle () { ... }
 	public bool IsIdle (int nameHash) { ... }

-At the moment (release 0.8) the name hash of the layer has to be provided as argument.
-Maybe a future release will provide an overlodaded version without parameter doing the look up internally.
+The parameterless version automatically looks up the current state as the correct layer is baked in during generation.
+The overlodaded version expects a state name hash from _animator.GetCurrentAnimatorStateInfo (layerOfState).nameHash_ and is useful when you do a bunch of checks and don't want .

 ### Events on States And Transitions
 All generated AnimatorAccess components provide an interface to register listener callbacks for a wide range of use